 When it comes to sharing stuff, it’s always best to ask — whether it’s food or toiletries, don’t just assume it’s yours to use.
 Hopefully, you’re doing that anyways, but sharing habits aren’t always so common sense.
 Americans, for example, might be more casual about “borrowing” something than someone from abroad.

 Sigurðsson tells us how he figured this one out: “Back home we don’t [share beers] because all alcohol is so expensive.
 You don’t touch beer that’s not your own without asking or replacing it.
 So, at first I was about to flip a table when my beer went missing, but then I understood and just drank other people’s beer too.
 It works.”

 Wherever you stand on the sharing thing, it’s best to talk about it early on to avoid any misunderstandings on either of your parts.
-The last thing you want is to sour your relationship over some grapes.
+The last thing you want is to sour your relationship with your international roommate over some grapes.

 Tip #4: Be Crystal Clear About What’s ‘Included’

 In the US, we tend to assume most apartments are BYO-furniture.
 Unless stated otherwise, we plan to shlep Grandma’s old coffee table, that Goodwill nightstand, and a garage sale recliner up two flights of stairs every time we move.
 It’s a harsh reality we’re used to.
+This might seem surprising for an international roommate.
 But as it turns out, we’re the exception.
 Unfurnished apartments aren’t the norm in other rental markets, which cause for a rude awakening, as Baranova puts it.